 UAlbany’s most distinguished faculty teach Honors College courses by invitation.
 Most of our 3-credit courses also meet at least one general education or elective requirement.
 Explore the Schedule of Classes.

 The Honors College offers multiple 1-credit seminars on unique topics from diverse disciplines to broaden the depth and breadth of our curriculum.

-This course, taught by the Dean, prepared all incoming Honors College students for life at UAlbany.
+This course prepares all incoming Honors College students for life at UAlbany.